HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 ### What are interneurons?

 Interneurons, also known as local circuit neurons or intrinsic neurons, are a diverse class of neurons that play a critical role in **modulating and regulating the activity of neural circuits within the central nervous system (CNS)**, particularly in the brain and spinal cord.
-They are primarily involved in **processing and integrating information locally within a specific brain region or neural circuit**, rather than transmitting information over long distances between different brain regions (pyramidal neurons are primarily responsible for this).
+They are primarily involved in **processing and integrating information locally within a specific brain region or neural circuit** (interneurons typically have short axons and make connections within the same brain region), rather than transmitting information over long distances between different brain regions (pyramidal neurons are primarily responsible for this).

 Some key features of interneurons include: